 With an electrical furnace, it isn’t uncommon for one of the repairs to be electrical in nature.
 Sometimes coils in the heating element can malfunction, or the heating element itself malfunctions.
 The heating element turns on in a sequence, and sometimes this sequence can become problematic.
 Tripping breakers can occur when there is a short in the system and the furnace draws too much power.

 The blower assembly has a number of moving parts, including the fan itself, the motor and the fan belt.
-There are also ball bearing that help keep the fan and motor in motion and safety switches that monitor the fan’s operation.
-Common issues that can develop with the blower assembly are worn fan belts, electrical or operational problems with the motor and bent or loose fan blades.
+There is also a ball bearing that helps keep the fan and motor in motion and safety switches that monitor the fan’s operation.
+Common issues that can develop with the blower assembly are worn fan belts, electrical or operational problems with the motor and bent or lose fan blades.

 Low Air Flow

-The top reason for low air flow in any furnace is a dirty air filter, and this is true for electric furnaces, too.
-Clogged air filter restrict the air flow, which can decrease the volume of air reaching your living spaces.
-Low air flow can also be attributed to issues with the fan.
+The top reason for low airflow in any furnace is a dirty air filter, and this is true for electric furnaces, too.
+Clogged air filters restrict the airflow, which can decrease the volume of air reaching your living spaces.
+Low airflow can also be attributed to issues with the fan.